AllenZzw/Automatic-Dominance-Breaking/README.md

 Jimmy H.M.
 Lee and Allen Z. Zhong.
 Automatic Generation of Dominance Breaking Nogoods for a Class of Constraint Optimization Problems.
 Proceedings of the 29th International Joint Conference on Artificial Intelligence.
 2020.
 ```
 @inproceedings{jlee2020auto,
-	title={Automatic Generation of Dominance Breaking Nogoods for a Class of Constraint Optimization Problems},
+	title={Automatic Dominance Breaking for a Class of Constraint Optimization Problems},
 	author={Jimmy H.M.
 Lee and Allen Z. Zhong},
 	booktitle={Proceedings of the 29th International Joint Conference on Artificial Intelligence},
 	year={2020},